wds4/tribal-tapestry/essays/bookJustification/overview.md

 Organization of the graph lends itself well to the algorithmic search for similarity in graphical topology between disparate regions,a.k.a. *analogies*, as well as other processes that well merit the label: *thinking*.
 However, such searches will be computationally very expensive.
 Background processing to optimze the tapestry for such searches will be important, and could be an important role for nonREM sleep.

-## 10. Basic human * cognition employs two distinct modes to arrive at truth: the objective mode and the tribal mode.
+## 10. Basic human * cognition employs two distinct modes to arrive at what it considers "truth:" the objective mode and the tribal mode.

 * This probably applies to all social organisms.